samuel-casey/algo-practice/README.md

 # algo-practice

-This is a repo to keep track of algos as I complete them.
+This is a repo to keep track of algos as they are completed by my students and by myself.